Nazarshia2889/EAGLE-AI/README.md

 ## How It Works:

-- Part 1: Google Nest API: Using the Google Device Access API (https://developers.google.com/nest/device-access/project: "Before creating your first project, you must register for Device Access.
-Registration consists of the acceptance of the Google API and Device Access Sandbox Terms of Service, along with a one-time, non-refundable fee (US$5) per account"), we are able to access a backhand route to getting the camera feed of any Nest camera.
-We then process the WebRTC stream through the YOLOv9e model to parse through the frames and analyze whether or not there is a person being detected.
-If it detects a person, it will send it to Gemini.
+- Part 1: Google Nest API: Using the Google Device Access API, we are able to access the camera feed of a wired Nest camera.
+We then process the WebRTC stream frames through the YOLOv9e model and analyze whether or not there is a person being detected.
+If it detects a person, a video batch will be sent to Gemini.

 - Part 2: Gemini: Once the frames are sent to Gemini, the model will process the frames and also, with a given prompt that asks for a detailed report, it will generate a detailed report ergarding the main events, the suspicion level, and recommended steps if needed.